wayen820/gender_age_estimation_mxnet/README.md

 ```

 ### 2. Training
-For Age Train,first train on imdb ,then fine tune on megaage-asia
+For Age Train,first train on imdb ,then fine tune on wiki and megaage-asia
 ```
 cd ./src
 ./train_ssr_adam.sh